-Following is a list of frequently asked questions (FAQs) covering common problems encountered when operating the WMB-160F system.
+Following is a list of frequently asked questions (FAQs) covering common problems encountered when operating the WMB-80F system.

 Note the Trouble Shooting section of this manual covers most of the typical operational problems, and this section should be consulted olny after reading the Trouble Shooting section.

-Each FAQ question is numbered and answered in the following pages.
+Each FAQ question is numbered and answered in the following pages:

-- 1) The WMB-160F system is transmitting too slowly, how can I speed it up? - 2) Why does the range not change on the display when I move the Range Dial? - 3) Why is no seafloor profile generated in the 3-D or contour views after the system initially starts transmitting? - 4) Why do gaps appear between the swath footprints in the contour and 3-D views? - 5) The WMB-160F system has stopped transmitting without operator intervention.
+- 1) The WMB-80F system is transmitting too slowly, how can I speed it up? - 2) Why does the range not change on the display when I move the Range Dial? - 3) Why is no seafloor profile generated in the 3-D or contour views after the system initially starts transmitting? - 4) Why do gaps appear between the swath footprints in the contour and 3-D views? - 5) The WMB-80F system has stopped transmitting without operator intervention.
 Why? - 6) When I click the MODE button, or run a replay (demo) file I get no picture on the display.
-Why? - 7) When I press the STBY button the button goes red and a number on it counts up, but there is no activity on the WASSP display.
+Why - 7) When I press the STBY button the button goes red and a number on it counts up, but there is no activity on the WASSP display.
 How do I fix this? - 8) What does the error message that appears when I run WASSP mean?
 Is my WASSP system faulty? - 9) Why is there a ring displayed just above the seafloor?
 What causes there "ring" marks?
-How can I get rid of them? - 10) What is the constant signal on the sonar/fish fuinder display? - 11) Why is my WASSP system not tracking the seafloor? - 12) Why doesn't the seafloor line up when I go over it again? - 13) Why does the seafloor move if my WASSP system is motion compensated? - 14) The mode button animates as if pinging but nothing happens.
+How can I get rid of them? - 10) What is the constant signal on the sonar/fish fuinder display? - 11) Why is my WASSP system not tracking the seafloor? - 12) Why doesn't the seafloor line up when I go over it again? - 13) Why does the seaflloor move if my WASSP system is motion compensated? - 14) The mode button animates as if pinging but nothing happens.
 What is wrong?

-Question 1 The WMB-160F System is transmitting too slowly, how can I speed it up?
+Question 1 The WMB-80F System is transmitting too slowly, how can I speed it up?

-Remember that the WMB-160F system must acquire twice the depth of standard sounders to enable the full seafloor profile across 120°.
+Remember that the WMB-80F system must acquire twice the depth of standard sounders to enable the full seafloor profile across 120°.
 If the entire profile is to be captured, the ping rate will need to be at least half that of a standard single beam sounder.

 Manually adjusting the range down will increase the ping rate significantly but will result in the loss of seafloor information, including break up of the 3-D display after a point.
 If you are only interested in the centre beam of the triple beam display, the range control can be reduced to just over half the current depth in metres.
+At all other times, the range control should be set to automatic mode (green).
 The optimal range is twice the current depth in metres.
-The range control should normally be set to automatic (green digital display).

-Other programs running at the same time as the WMB-160F program consume processing power and take processing time away from the WMB-160F system, slowing down the rate of transmission.
-For optimal performance, ensure the WMB-160F program is the only application running.
+Other programs running at the same time as the WMB-80F program consume processing power and take processing time away from the WMB-80F system, slowing down the rate of transmission.
+For optimal performance, ensure the WMB-80F program is the only application running.